-On a quarterly basis, the economy grew 0.5% in Q1 in seasonally-adjusted terms, which contrasted the 1.1% contraction in Q4.
-The healthier reading suggests that the economy is slowly embarking on a recovery path, although the overall state is still challenging despite numerous reforms and bailouts.
+On a quarterly basis, the economy grew 0.5% in Q2 in seasonally-adjusted terms, which matched Q1’s result.
+The stable reading suggests that the economy is slowly embarking on a path to recovery, although the overall state remains challenging despite numerous reforms and bailouts.

-Despite recent positive news, Greece’s outlook is bleak.
-The country is seen growing a moderate 0.9% this year, which is unchanged from last month’s forecast.
+The country is seen growing a moderate 1.0% this year, which is unchanged from last month’s forecast.
 In 2018, the FocusEconomics panel sees GDP expanding 1.8%.

 Greece - GDP per capita (EUR) Data